jedi-academy/learn-4711/data/labs/lab06.md

 with some team members familiar with some of the techniques but not all of them.

-Note: Job 5 was purposefully left out of the above list, since you completed it last week :)

-Note 2: a working version of this is deployed at https://todo.jlparry.com :-/
+Note: a working version of this is deployed at https://todo.jlparry.com :-/

-Note 3: The UX/UI for our item maintenance is pretty tragic, but our focus is on functionality.
+Note 2: The UX/UI for our item maintenance is pretty tragic, but our focus is on functionality.

 #Wrapup